Max1412/vgraphics/README.md

 * Uses RTX for ray traced shadows, ambient occlusion, and reflections
 * Combines ray traced results with direct lighting
 * Acceleration structure can be updated
-* More features: Triple buffering, PBR (Cook-Torrance BRDF), GUI for settings, shader live-reloading, dynamic light sources
+* More features: Triple buffering, PBR (Cook-Torrance BRDF), GUI for settings, shader live-reloading, dynamic light sources, included timers
 ##### Others
 * All other executables were just for protoyping, smaller examples, and learning.